 We recognize the need to ensure that our operations and relationships with vendors, associates and other third parties will not be adversely impacted by software processing errors arising from calculations using the Year 2000 and beyond.
-Many existing computer programs and databases use only two digits to identify a year in the date field (i.e., 01 would represent 1901, not 2001).
-If not corrected, many computer systems could fail or create erroneous results before, during and after the Year 2000.
-We believe all of our internal information systems currently in use will be Year 2000 ready, largely due to our short operating history.
-The majority of our critical business applications have been developed internally, in the past two years, with Year 2000 ready tools.
-We have formalized, structured activities in progress to test for and ensure compliance of all hardware and software used.
-With respect to non-information technology systems issues, we are in the process of identifying, assessing and remediating, if necessary, our building and utility systems for any Year 2000 issues relating to the functionality of our facilities.
-We are evaluating the Year
+Many existing computer programs and databases use only two digits to identify a year in the date field (i.e., 99 would represent 1999).
+If not corrected, many computer systems could fail or create erroneous results in the year 2000.
+We believe all of our internal information systems currently in use are Year 2000 ready, largely due to our short operating history.
+The majority of our critical business applications have been developed internally in the past two years with Year 2000 ready tools.
+With respect to non-information technology systems issues, we expect to identify and modify, if necessary, any of our building and utility systems for Year 2000 issues during the first half of 1999.
+We expect all testing and necessary modifications of non-information technology systems to be completed by the summer of 1999.